idreesshaikh/ParkingLot-CSP-BacktrackingAlgorithm/README.md

 2    2    3    3<br/>
 2    2    4    4*<br/>

-Thanks to [David Kopec](https://www.youtube.com/watch?v=2GFmOOoX2RQ&ab_channel=ManningPublications) whose video I found on youtube to help me understand the constaint satisfaction problem (CSP) and implement my solution with a slight twist for my school assignment.
-Also check his amazing book **Classic Computer Science Problems in Python** and his [Github](https://github.com/davecom/ClassicComputerScienceProblemsInPython).
+Thanks to [David Kopec](https://www.youtube.com/watch?v=2GFmOOoX2RQ&ab_channel=ManningPublications) whose video I found on youtube which helped me understand the constaint satisfaction problem (CSP) and implement my solution with a slight twist.
+I did this as part of my school assignment.
+Also check his amazing book **Classic Computer Science Problems in Python** to better understand many more problems and his [Github](https://github.com/davecom/ClassicComputerScienceProblemsInPython).